scalacenter/scala-3-migration-guide/docs/macros/metaprogramming.md

 ## Before rewriting a macro

-Before getting deep into reimplementing a macro your should check if it can be supported using Scala 3.0 new features.
+Before getting deep into reimplementing a macro you should check if it can be supported using Scala 3.0 new features.

 * Can I encode the logic of the macro using the new scala 3 features?
 * Can I use *match types* to reimplement the interface of my macro?